Nobel Prizes In Literature Go To Olga Tokarczuk And Peter Handke

 "He has for some decades been one of the most influential writers of contemporary fiction, part of the literary debate already in 1966," Olsson noted at the news conference in Stockholm, adding: "With great artistry he explores the periphery and unseen places."

 Now, casual followers may be wondering why this year — for the first time in nearly half a century — two writers were honored as Nobel laureates, rather than just one.
-The reason has little to do with the writers themselves, and everything to do with the organization awarding them their prizes.
+The reason has little to do with the writers themselves and everything to do with the organization awarding them their prizes.

-The Swedish Academy, the 18-seat committee which selects the Nobel laureates in literature, decided not to hand out a prize last year after a widely publicized sexual assault scandal led to mass resignations and doubts about the academy's legitimacy.
+The Swedish Academy, the 18-seat committee that selects the Nobel laureates in literature, decided not to hand out a prize last year after a widely publicized sexual assault scandal led to mass resignations and doubts about the academy's legitimacy.

 Watch the Nobel announcement